theshoeshiner/JStruct/README.md

   * ``s`` : Byte Array - java.lang.Byte[]
   * ``S`` : String - java.lang.String

-Unlike python, a integer prefix can be present on *any* token type.
-For the array and String types ('s' and 'S') the number specified is the count of items in the array or the count of characters in the string.
+Unlike python, a integer prefix can be present on *any* token.
+For the byte array and String types ('s' and 'S') the number specified is the count of items in the array or the count of characters in the string.
 For all other token types the count specifies the *number of times the next token is repeated*.
 This allows format strings to be more concise and readable e.g. the following two patterns are functionally the same:

 ```
 4i4q4d4s4S